Gillette Venus Extra Smooth Womens Razor Blade Refills, 6 ct

 While the razor has been in existence since before the Bronze Age (the oldest razor-like object has been dated to 18,000 BC), the most common types of razors currently used are the safety razor and the electric razor.

 Venus is the second planet from the Sun.
-It is often called Earth's "twin" or "sister" planet, being orbital neighbours as well as Venus having the most similar mass and size to Earth among the planets of the Solar System.
+It is often called Earth's "twin" or "sister" planet for having almost the same size and mass, and the closest orbit to Earth's.
 While both are rocky planets, Venus has an atmosphere much thicker and denser than Earth and any other rocky body in the Solar System.
 Its atmosphere is composed of mostly carbon dioxide (CO2), with a global sulfuric acid cloud cover and no liquid water.
-At the mean surface level the atmosphere reaches a temperature of 737 K (464 °C; 867 °F) and a pressure 92 times greater than Earth's at sea level, turning the lowest layer of the carbon dioxide atmosphere into a supercritical fluid.
-Venus is the third brightest object in Earth's sky, after the Moon and the Sun, and, like Mercury, always appears relatively close to the Sun, either as a "morning star" or an "evening star", resulting from orbiting closer (inferior) to the Sun than Earth.
+At the mean surface level the atmosphere reaches a temperature of 737 K (464 °C; 867 °F) and a pressure 92 times greater than Earth's at sea level, turning the lowest layer of the atmosphere into a supercritical fluid.
+Venus is the third brightest object in Earth's sky, after the Moon and the Sun, and, like Mercury, appears always relatively close to the Sun, either as a "morning star" or an "evening star", resulting from orbiting closer (inferior) to the Sun than Earth.

-Venus has a weak magnetosphere, lacking an internal dynamo it is induced by the solar wind and the atmosphere interacting.
+Venus has a weak magnetosphere, lacking an internal dynamo it is induced by the solar wind interacting with the atmosphere.
 Internally, Venus has a core, mantle, and crust.
-Internal heat escapes through active volcanism, resulting in resurfacing instead of plate tectonics.
+Internal heat escapes through active volcanism, resulting in resurfacing, instead of plate tectonics.
 Venus may have had liquid surface water early in its history with a habitable environment, before a runaway greenhouse effect evaporated any water and turned Venus into its present state.
-Currently conditions at the cloud layer of Venus have been identified as perhaps favourable for life on Venus, which has spurred new research and missions to Venus.
+Conditions at the cloud layer of Venus have been identified as possibly favourable for life on Venus, with possible biomarkers having been found in 2020, which has spurred new research and missions to Venus.

 Reviews